Andy the Clown: Career

 As Andy the Clown, Rozdilsky's physical trademarks were a suit covered with polka dots and a battery-powered nose which would light up when he shook a child's hand.
 He was known for his distinctive cheer, "Come on, you White Sox!"
 He could hold the word "on" for over 45 seconds.
 Comedian Bob Newhart reportedly joked that Rozdilsky was louder than an air raid siren.
 Rozdilsky made some risqué jokes as Andy the Clown.
-During a White Sox–Cubs exhibition game in 1981, for instance, he sat on Chicago Mayor Jane Byrne's lap, put his arm around her, lit up his nose and said to her husband Jay McMullen, "Jay, your wife is turning me on."
+During a White Sox–Cubs exhibition game in 1981, for instance, he sat on Chicago Mayor Jane Byrne's lap, put his arm around her, lit up his nose, and then with double entendre quipped to her husband Jay McMullen, "Jay, your wife is turning me on."

 In the 1980s, Rozdilsky came into conflict with White Sox management after the team was purchased by Jerry Reinsdorf and Eddie Einhorn.
 On August 27, 1981, the Sox returned from a road trip in first place, and the organization informed Rozdilsky that he would no longer be allowed to attend games dressed as a clown.
 At the same time, the team introduced new mascots Ribbie and Roobarb.
 The news was poorly received by the public.
-WLS-TV anchor Al Lerner led a public campaign demanding that Rozdilsky be allowed back as Andy the Clown and the White Sox reversed the decision within one day.
+WLS-TV anchor Al Lerner led a public campaign demanding that Rozdilsky be allowed back as Andy the Clown and the White Sox reversed their decision within one day.
 From 1981, Rozdilsky became officially sanctioned by the team, now being paid a $1000-per-year stipend, but he was required to remain in the upper deck.
 Rozdilsky did not strictly observe this restriction, sneaking into the Golden Boxes when fans would call him by name.
 Rozdilsky alleged that ownership did not deliver on a promise of lifetime box seats, and so both he and the organization had breached their verbal contract.
 Despite the animosity, Rozdilsky commented, "You can be anti-Einhorn, but you can't be anti-Sox.
 I say, if you can't fight it, join 'em."
 Still, Rozdilsky was openly critical of management, even participating in rallies to keep the White Sox in Chicago as ownership proposed a move to the suburbs.
 Despite their conflict, the White Sox honored Rozdilsky before a game in 1985 for his 25 years of service.